Carroll A. Edson

 Colonel Carroll Andrew Edson (December 29, 1891 – October 25, 1986) was an influential leader in the Boy Scouts of America movement.
 He helped to found the Order of the Arrow (OA) along with E. Urner Goodman.
 The OA is an official program of the Boy Scouts of America designed to recognize Scouts and Scouters for their service, and to aid in the retention of older boys in the Scouting program.

 Early life

 Edson was born on December 29, 1891.

 He married Hazel Howard Partridge on August 28, 1919.
 They had four children.

 Education

-Edson graduated from Dartmouth College in 1914 and was a member of Phi Beta Kappa Society.
-He later received his master's degree from Columbia University in 1931.
+Edson earned a Bachelor of Science magna cum laude in Engineering from Dartmouth College in 1914 where he was a member of the Phi Beta Kappa Society.
+He later received a Master of Arts from Teachers College of Columbia University in 1931.